Bo Ratliff

-Bo Ratliff (born James Richard Ratliff; 1933 in Logan County, West Virginia) was a rockabilly and country music singer of the 1950s and 1960s.
+James Richard Ratliff (September 19, 1933 – April 10, 2024), better known as Bo Ratliff, was an American rockabilly and country music singer of the 1950s and 1960s.

-Biography
+Life and career

-Ratliff has also recorded under the name Jim Ratliff.
+Ratliff was born in Logan County, West Virginia on September 19, 1933.
+He also recorded under the name Jim Ratliff.
 His first record was a rockabilly record as "Bo Ratliff and Country Kinfolk" for rockabilly singer Clay Eager's Karl Records out of Springfield, Ohio in 1959.
 A year later, he released a record on O. Bo.
 Records which was a Hatfield-Ratliff Production.
 The song "The Politician" was listed on the record as being written by Bill and Bo (Bill Hatfield and Bo Ratliff).

 Ratliff recorded for CLW Records, which was distributed by Arrow Enterprises out of Indianapolis, Indiana.
 His release for Ma Be Records was out of Beech Grove, Indiana.
 His recordings on CLW Records, Arrow Records, and Ma Be Records were country releases.
 Another record was released by Rome Records.